stanfordpython/python-handouts/installing-python-macos.md

 Hello!

-This document provides a walkthrough to set up a Python development environment for [CS41](https://stanfordpython.com) on macOS.
+This document provides a walkthrough to set up a Python development environment for CS 41 on macOS.
 Alternate versions of this guide exist for [Linux](https://github.com/stanfordpython/python-handouts/blob/master/installing-python-linux.md) and [Windows](https://github.com/stanfordpython/python-handouts/blob/master/installing-python-windows.md) development.

 ## Overview